no-hive/simple_bridge/README.md

 This repository contains upgraded bridge smart contracts originally developed for the Capebridge by me and my teammates @cape4labs.
 Due to strict time constraints during the hackathon we built it for, the initial implementation lacks everything beside the basic functionality.
+You can find original repository here - https://github.com/cape4labs/capebridge.

 After the hackathon, I began rewriting the contracts as a learning exercise, focusing on improving security, modularity, and maintainability.